mfaani/mfaani/content/posts/interviewing/how-to-think-recursively.md

 ---
-title: "How to Think Recursively"
+title: "Ultimate Guide to Think Recursively"
 date: 2022-10-30T17:19:37-04:00
 draft: true
 ---

-This post is a bit about the gotchas that I faced.
+These article are a bit about the gotchas that I faced.
 The logic in principle should apply to most recursive problems.
+In this post, I will use the following question as a point of reference:

+'Count how many ways you can climb a staircase.
+You can jump either one step at a time or two steps at a time.'

+Example if there are 3 stair cases then you can either jump:

+1,1,1
+2,1
+1,2

+So in total it's 3 ways.
+To be clear:

+1,1,2 goes beyond the desired stair.
+2,2 goes beyond the desired stair as well.

-## General steps
+## Foundational steps
 - Know what it means to travel in a DFS vs BFS.
 Draw diagrams for yourself.
-If you haven't mastered this, then don't dive deeper yet.
+If you haven't mastered this, then it may be best to not dive deeper yet.
-    - Try what you've learned with the most simplest examples: 'How many different ways you can climb a staircase' is  a great problem.
-In this post, I'll use this problem 'How many different ways you can climb a staircase' problem throughout my steps.
+    - Try what you've learned with the most simplest examples.
+Like the staircase example we're using in this post.
-    - Understand the term 'branching factor'.
-That means for each node, how many different ways you can go.
-If all you can do is jump one or jump three, then your branching factor is `2`.
-If you were able to only jump six, then your branching factor is just `1`.
+    - Understand the term **branching factor**.
+That means for each node, how many different ways you can traverse to new nodes.
+        - If all you can do is jump one or jump three, then your branching factor is `2`.
+        - If you were able to only jump six, then your branching factor is just `1`.

-- Try learning about the different classic (but simple) problems that are solved using Graphs/trees.
+- Try learning about the different classic (but simple) problems that are solved using trees.
 Just knowing the variant kinds of problems and how they work visually will help you write your own code easier.
 Knowing the various applications of DFS will help you even if you can't write the code.
 - Use a paper and try to visually solve the question in the simplest form of a tree example (a root and two leafs).
 - Then make your tree bigger by adding one more level to your tree and try to visualize the solution again.
 If you struggle here, then don't go any further until you figure it out.

 ## Ask yourself 'what information do I need to pass down for each path, so I can have all the variables needed to make a decision'?
-- A tree is basically made up of multiple paths.
-Each path needs to be able to maintain **its own state**.
+- A tree is basically made up of multiple paths. **Each** path needs to be able to maintain **its own state**.
 The state can't be shared amongst other paths.
-As that would override your decision.
+If things are shared across paths then a states path gets overridden.
+You don't want that.
-The state can't be a property of a class nor a local function of your function.
+Because of this, the state can't be a property of a class nor a local function of your function.
 It has to be a argument of the function that you pass down as you traverse the tree.
+In other words it's the stack's state.
 - Here are examples of things you may need to pass down depending on the question:
     - The _previous actions_ you took, e.g. Jumped 2, then jumped 3.
 Your helper function should take that as an array of previous jumps `[2,3]`
     - The _sum_ of previous jumps, e.g. jumped 8.
-You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps is `8`.
+You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps as `8`.
     - Other sophisticated problems may require you to pass more complex variables down your path.
 ## Under what conditions do I stop tree traversal?
+What do I return (or do i.e. if I was writing it using a Void function) in those cases?

 Under what condition(s) does your tree not grow / hit a leaf / end a path / terminate progression return something that's not recursive itself.
 Example:
 - End if reached the top of the stairs.
 Or end if you jumped passed the targeted stair.